Airbus super salesman John Leahy says that pricing, design, and quality issues were the final nails in the coffin of the A380.

 Why did the A380 never tap some important markets?

 We never broke into China.
 There was enormous political pressure blocking us from getting into China, which was a big shame.
-The Germans, Brits, and French should have gotten together and put their own political pressure back on China.
+The Germans, the British, and the French should have gotten together and put their own political pressure back on China.
 The fact was that the US and Boeing were doing everything they could to make sure that A380s didn’t get into China.
 The five A380s for China Southern was our one little flag in there.
-They did whatever they could to put pressure on the Chinese government to not take any more aircraft, that was unfortunate, too.
+They did whatever they could to put pressure on the Chinese government to not take any more aircraft.
+That was unfortunate, too.
 We could have easily picked up another 50 or a hundred airplanes out of China.
 That would have really built up the base for the A380.
 Also, Japan has always been extremely close to Boeing, becoming risk-sharing partners on the 787 and for other components.

 Was there ever a realistic chance for an improved or stretched version of the A380?